ethHong/nba_shot_rate_prediction/Readme.markdown

 <img width="1335" alt="Screenshot 2025-01-06 at 10 29 36 PM" src="https://github.com/user-attachments/assets/7b5e242a-31cb-4fb8-b9d7-1aedfc2eedeb" />

 * This project aims to build a model that predict shooting success rate, given information about shooting attempts on NBA game.
+* So far, I am working on the model, but also thinking of building an interactive UI!

 ### Key findings